DEAKSoftware/OpenPHT-AppImage/.github/issue_template.md

 Describe what actually happened after completing the steps above.

-### Additional Notes
+### OpenPHT Logs / Additional Notes

-Provide additional information, such as references to related problems or workarounds.
+* Provide additional information, such as references to related problems or workarounds.
+* Include OpenPHT logs in this section, which can be located at: `~/.plexht/temp/plexhometheater.log`.
+* If a log file is not available, run OpenPHT in a terminal and include the error messages here.